Radon Mitigation FAQs | Radon Testing Colorado | American Radon Mitigation Inc.

 • Indoor Environments Association (IEA) Member ID: A2861

-Do you offer a guarantee and warranty on materials and workmanship?
+Do you offer a guarantee?

-We also guarantee that your home’s annual average radon level will not exceed 1.5 pCi/L for five years from the installation date, provided all items on the bid are selected.
+We guarantee that your home’s annual average radon level will not exceed 1.5 pCi/L for five years from the installation date, provided all items on the bid are selected.

 The 1.5 pCi/L guarantee does not apply to homes with sub-slab ductwork, aftermarket drain tile, untreated crawl spaces, multi-family homes, or inaccessible air leaks to the soil.
 The average outdoor radon level in Colorado is between 0.3 and 0.7 pCi/L. While it’s not possible to reduce indoor levels below outdoor concentrations, our average post-mitigation radon level is 0.4 pCi/L.

 Yes.
 The key to getting your radon levels as low as possible is to create a vacuum under your entire home.
-American Radon Mitigation performs a thorough diagnostic process, often overlooked by other contractors, called Diagnostic Testing and Pressure Field Extension (PFE) Testing.
+American Radon Mitigation Inc. performs a thorough diagnostic process, often overlooked by other contractors, called Diagnostic Testing and Pressure Field Extension (PFE) Testing.

 This process allows us to design and engineer a system that is efficient and tailored to your home.